 We hope so!
-This is a pilot program and our hope is that we can continue to offer more of these boot camps in the future.
-Make sure to sign up for our entrepreneurial journalism community on this page so that you can stay updated on future opportunities to work with us.
+Make sure to sign up for the LION News Entrepreneur Community on Slack so that you can stay updated on future opportunities to work with us.

 Feel free to email firstname.lastname@example.org and she will delete the application you don’t want us to consider.

 Yes.
 Absolutely.
-If you have expertise in a specific area like sales, marketing, finance or accounting, law relating to new business, or presentation coaching, we'd be really happy to hear from you.
+If you have expertise in a specific area like sales, marketing, finance or accounting, law relating to new business, or presentation coaching, please reach out to email@example.com.

-With the help of LION Programming Director Anika Anand, we’ll be hosting three information sessions between now and the application deadline:
+We’ll be hosting two information sessions between now and the application deadline:

-If you’re unable to make one of those, please reach out directly to LION Programming Director Anika Anand at firstname.lastname@example.org with any questions you have.
+If you’re unable to make one of those, please reach out directly to LION Teaching and Learning Director Lisa Heyamoto at firstname.lastname@example.org with any questions you have.